Chat with us

 For registration, applicants are required to attend "Fostering with Skill and Care" preparation training provided by the Department for Child Protection and Family Support.
-Foster parent training can occur during or after the assessment.
-This training occurs over a 19 hour period and is provided in modules which occur on weeknights and weekends.
+Foster Carer training can occur during or after the assessment.
+This training takes19 hours and is provided in modules which occur on weeknights and weekends.

-Foster parents are encouraged to participate in ongoing training each year, which advances their skills and knowledge in caring for foster children.
-MercyCare offers access to wide range of training opportunities.
+Foster Carer are encouraged to participate in ongoing training each year, which advances their skills and knowledge in caring for foster children.
+MercyCare offers access to a wide range of training opportunities.

-The assessment process normally takes between 10-20 hours.
-The assessment takes place in your home over a number of sessions with an assessor.
+The assessment in your home normally takes between 10-20 hours over a number of sessions with an External Assessor.

 All applicants are subject to the same assessment process and requirements.
 You are able to withdraw your application at any time should you feel that the program would not be suitable to you or your family.

 Once the assessment sessions and report are completed, the assessor will go through their recommendations with you.
 If the assessor recommends you for foster care you will then attend a selection panel interview with us.